Last Updated: 3/30/23 | March 30th, 2023

-Visiting Morocco has been a dream of mine for as long as I can remember.
-I’ve always wanted to ride a camel, see the desert, explore maze-like medinas, and drink tea with Berbers.
+Visiting Morocco had been a dream of mine for as long as I can remember.
+I’ve always wanted to see camels, camp in the desert, explore maze-like medinas, and drink tea with Berbers.

-As I stood overlooking the Sahara one morning, marveling at the rhythmic, undulating dunes of the desert, that dream had come true.
+As I stood overlooking the Sahara one morning, marveling at the rhythmic, undulating dunes of the desert, that dream had finally come true.
 I had ridden a camel to the spot where I would gaze at a million stars that night, smiling at the fact I was finally somewhere I had dreamed about under the same stars thousands of miles away.

-For two weeks, I traveled around the country on Intrepid Travel’s Best of Morocco tour and gorged myself on couscous, drank my body weight in mint tea, hiked, and absorbed the sights and sounds of Morocco.
+For two weeks, I traveled around the country and gorged myself on couscous, drank my body weight in mint tea, hiked, and absorbed the sights and sounds of Morocco.

-Morocco was an incredible and rewarding experience.
+Visiting Morocco was an incredible and rewarding experience.
 It batters your senses and is full of surprises.
 If you’re looking for reasons to go (or need another reason to join us on a TNN Morocco tour, here are 11 reasons why I fell in love with Morocco — and why you will too:

 1. Sleeping Under the Stars in the Sahara

-While I wish you could still ride the old camel caravans from Morocco to Egypt, I settled for one night under the stars.
-Turns out riding a camel for an hour is pretty uncomfortable, but seeing the beautiful color of the desert up close and personal, camping with Bedouins, and gazing at a million stars with no light pollution made it all worthwhile.
+Seeing the beautiful color of the desert up close and personal, camping with Bedouins, and gazing at a million stars with no light pollution was unforgettable.
 There’s an eerie silence in the desert when the wind dies down and you feel a great sense of peace, just sitting and being in nature.

 Fun fact: It rained while I was in the desert.
 There was a crazy, crazy lightning storm — one of the most intense I have ever seen.
 The roar of the thunder sounded like a million bombs going off, and the lightning turned night into day.
 It hadn’t rained all year but that night the sky opened up for a brief moment to let out all her anger.
 Surreal.